Jake Burger Player Props: White Sox vs. Angels

-The Chicago White Sox, including Jake Burger (.184 on-base percentage in past 10 games, 87 points below season-long percentage), battle starter Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.
+The Chicago White Sox, including Jake Burger (.184 on-base percentage in past 10 games, 86 points below season-long percentage), take on starter Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Thursday at 4:07 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He had a one-hit showing in his most recent game (1-for-5) against the Angels.

 Jake Burger Game Info & Props vs. the Angels